 Dr. William James Evans

 Will is a physician with a background in palliative care, general medicine and neurology.
-He graduated from Princeton University in 2003, where he studied the evolution of consciousness and the use of psychedelics in indigenous cultures.
+He graduated from Princeton University in 2003, where he studied the evolution of consciousness and the use of psychedelics by indigenous cultures.
 He gained his medical degree with honours from the University of Sydney in 2009 and has worked for 10 years in major hospitals in Australia and New Zealand.
 He is due to complete his specialist training in Palliative medicine in 2020.
-Will is a researcher at the University of Auckland, commencing a PhD in 2020 investigating novel treatment paradigms for depression and anxiety in palliative care.
+Will is a researcher at the University of Auckland, currently investigating novel treatment paradigms for depression and anxiety in palliative care.

 Naima is an experienced Yoga and Pilates teacher who has a masters degree in Gender and Culture studies.
 As co-creator of Mana and studio director, Naima provides in-depth functional assessments, integrative physical therapy and wholistic strength and conditioning sessions.
 With an up-to-date anatomical knowledge base and an intuitive approach, Naima brings world-class body therapy expertise to Mana.
 Born in London to Italian and Trinidadian parents, Naima also brings a truly cosmopolitan perspective to the team.